The homotopy types of $Sp(n)$-gauge groups over $S^{4m}$: Introduction

 \section{Introduction}

 Let $G$ be a topological group and let $P\rightarrow B$ be a principal $G$-bundle over connected finite complex $B$.
 The gauge group $\mathcal{G}(P)$ of $P$ is the group of $G$-equivariant automorphisms of $P$ which fix $B$.
 The topology of gauge groups plays an important role in the physics and identification of four-dimensional manifolds.
 Crabb and Sutherland \cite{[CS]} have shown that if $B$ and $G$ are as above, then the number of homotopy types amongst all the gauge groups of principal $G$-bundles over $B$ is finite.
 This is in spite of the fact that the number of isomorphism classes of principal $G$-bundles over $B$ is often infinite.
 Let $G$ be a simply-connected, simple compact Lie group.
 For integers $a$ and $b$ let $(a, b)$ be the greatest common divisor of $|a|$ and $|b|$.
 There is a one-to-one correspondence between the number of equivalence classes of principal $G$-bundles over $B=S^4$ and homotopy classes of maps $[S^4, BG]\cong \mathbb{Z}$.
+The first classification was done by Kono \cite{[K_1]} for $G = SU(2)$.
+Kono showed that there is a homotopy equivalence $\mathcal{G}_k \simeq \mathcal{G}_{k'}$ if and only if $(12,k)=(12,k')$.
+It thus follows that there are precisely six homotopy types of $SU(2)$-gauge groups over $S^4$.
+In recent years, the determination of the precise number of homotopy types of gauge groups for some Lie groups on manifolds with different dimensions interested topologists.
+For principal bundles over $S^4$ with different structure groups, they obtained some useful results that we in here mention some of their results. $U(n)$-gauge groups (see \cite{[C]}); $PU(3)$-and $PSp(2)$-gauge groups (see \cite{[HKKT]}); The gauge groups of exceptional Lie groups (see \cite{[HKST]}); $SO(4)$-gauge groups (see \cite{[KMT]}); $SU(n)$-gauge groups (see \cite{[T_3]}).
+Also, there are also several classification results for gauge groups of principal bundles with base spaces other than $S^4$, such as the gauge groups of quaternionic line bundles over spheres (see \cite{[CS1]}); The gauge groups over high-dimensional manifolds (see \cite{[H]}); $SU(n)$-gauge groups over $S^{2m}$ (see \cite{[M]}); $PU(5)$-and $PU(3)$-gauge groups over $S^4$ and $S^6$, respectively (see \cite{[R]}).
+In \cite{[KK]} Kishimoto and Kono classify the homotopy types of $Sp(n)$ gauge groups over $S^4$, by showing that if there is a homotopy equivalence $\mathcal{G}_{k,1}(Sp(n))\simeq \mathcal{G}_{k',1}(Sp(n))$ then $(4n(2n+1),k)=(4n(2n+1),k')$.
+In this paper, in general case, we study the classification of the homotopy types of the gauge groups of principal $Sp(n)$-bundles over $S^{4m}$ and we give only lower bounds for the number of homotopy types and does not prove the converse, which is very hard and realistically out of reach.
+Also, in special cases $Sp(3)$-gauge groups over $S^8$ and $Sp(4)$-gauge groups over $S^{12}$ we obtain an upper bound for the number of homotopy types of $\mathcal{G}_{k,2}(Sp(3))$ and $\mathcal{G}_{k,3}(Sp(4))$, respectively.
+Put $t=(2n+1)2n(2n-1)\cdots (2n-2m+2)$.
+Let $P_{n,k}$ be the principal $Sp(n)$-bundles over $S^{4m}$ and $\mathcal{G}_{k,m}(Sp(n))$ be the gauge group of $P_{n,k}$ classified by $k\varepsilon'$, where $\varepsilon'$ is a generator of $\pi_{4m}(B(Sp(n)))\cong\mathbb{Z}$.
+We will prove the following theorems. \begin{thm} If $\mathcal{G}_{k,m}(Sp(n))$ is homotopy equivalent to $\mathcal{G}_{k',m}(Sp(n))$ then the following hold:\\ \textbf {Case one:} if $m$ is even integer, then